ME-ICA/me-ica/CONTRIBUTING.md

 **4. Submit a [pull request][link_pullrequest].**

 A member of the development team will review your changes to confirm that they can be merged into the main codebase!

-## How to get in touch
---
-If you have a question or a comment please [open an issue][link_issues], so that we can get back to you as quickly as possible!

 ## Thank you!